PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "In the wrong hands, power is always dangerous."

 "There is a more powerful magic than this," she said.

 "And what is that?" the Wizard asked.

-"The force which draws Man to Woman," said Asarah, turning to face him and leaning her ample busom towards him as if it was an offering or a weapon.
+"The force which draws Man to Woman," said Asarah, turning to face him and lean her ample bosom towards him as if it were an offering or a weapon.
 "You are a," she paused and bit her bottom lip, "*powerful* man.
 You take what you want.
 And you have taken me.
 Because you need a beautiful woman to bring comfort and pleasure to your life."

 "Is that right?"
 Dimsbury asked, not pulling away.